AITestingOrg/banking-microservices-tutorial/README.md

 ```

 # Executing Tests
+The following guides are meant to get your environment up and running tests, not necessarily a guide to the most effective way to execute the tests while you are developing them.

 ## Windows Users
 The following examples use shell scripts, simply replace the `.sh` extentions in the examples with